Reading Time: 23 minutes

 2.2.b for a fixed minimum Term of 12 months or 36 months; or

-2.2.c on an ongoing rolling annual basis.
+2.2.c on an ongoing rolling annual basis; or

-3. Documentation and Advice
+1. Documentation and Advice

 3.1.
 All reports, procedures and documentation we prepare will be based on information provided to us at the time by the Client and we will not be legally responsible for their accuracy or veracity.
 We cannot be held liable for any delays, errors, discrepancies or any other adverse consequences where the Client has provided incorrect information or has failed to provide information necessary for us to provide our professional advice.